 The William A. Grant Water & Environmental Center (WEC) at WWCC focuses on collaboration and education for environmental and economic sustainability.
-The WEC facilitates regional and local partnership programs, provides community and K-12 education opportunities, and coordinates the WWCC Watershed Ecology degree program, campus sustainability and "Go Green Club" activities.
+The WEC facilitates regional and local partnership programs, provides community and K-12 education opportunities, and coordinates the WWCC Watershed Ecology Water Resources Technology, and Irrigation Technology degree programs, and "Go Green Club" activities.